Classmate PC: Canada

-They are currently being sold through sears.ca and theshoppingchannel.com.
-For Q4 of 2009, 10.1" versions of both netbooks were planned.

 Comparisons with OLPC project

 The Classmate PC represents Intel's competitive response to the OLPC XO, whose unusually low prices and use of AMD chips threatened to steal market share from Intel and other major manufacturers.
 Although Intel initially criticized the XO laptops for their lack of functionality—Intel's Chairman of the Board, Craig Barrett, himself claimed consumers wanted the full functionality of a PC—the Classmate PCs are currently being heavily marketed against the XO worldwide.
 Intel had already secured deals to sell hundreds of thousands of Classmate PCs to Libya, Nigeria and Pakistan, the same developing countries the OLPC project had been targeting.

 The goals of the Classmate PC project and the OLPC project have some differences.
 According to Intel: the Classmate PC aims to provide technology that fits into the larger, primarily Windows-based computing environment.
 However, according to the OLPC, the XO breaks from the desktop metaphor to provide a UI (Sugar) that they feel is more suited to the educational needs of children.

 While the OLPC uses hardware and software highly customized for the educational environment, Intel has argued that the developing world wants to have generic PCs.
 In December 2005, Intel publicly dismissed the XO as a 'gadget'.

 Intel joined the OLPC project in July 2007 and was widely expected to work on a version of the project's laptop that used an Intel chip, only to pull out of the project in January 2008.
 Intel spokesman Chuck Mulloy said it had pulled out because the OLPC organization had asked it to stop backing rival low-cost laptops, while OLPC's founder Nicholas Negroponte has accused Intel of underhand sales tactics and trying to block contracts to buy his machines.